 [This is probably my favourite photo of the Red Lion Inn.
 Although I do not have a date for the photo the track that passes in front of the inn would suggest that it was from a time where there were no motor vehicles and probably not many other vehicles using this route.
 It would be wonderful to be able to eavesdrop on the 'old boys' conversation].

 The earliest reference I have identified to their being an inn on this site is in a Court Roll of 4 August 1752 when Richard Belcher, innholder of Norton, acquired a parcel of inclosed land at Charlton Kings by the name of Barrett's Hay.
 Whilst this doesn't state that the inn was at Wainlode or that it was known as The Red Lion, later documents confirm this was where Richard Belcher traded as an innkeeper.
-Richard Belcher was at Norton earlier than this and may already have been at the Red Lion when on 13 June 1741, aged 29, he swore a marriage allegation to marry Ann Baylis, of the City of Gloucester, at Down Hatherley.
+Richard Belcher was a victualler at Norton earlier than this and may already have been at the Red Lion when on 13 June 1741, aged 29, he swore a marriage allegation to marry Ann Baylis, of the City of Gloucester, at Down Hatherley.

 The next relative document was an Indenture dated 15 August 1766 detailing a one year lease between “…Thomas Vernon, … and Richard Belcher of Wainloads Hill in the parish of Norton in the said County of Gloucester, victualler … in consideration of the sum of five shillings … doth grant, bargain and sell unto the said Richard Belcher all that messuage, tenement or inn commonly called The Red Lyon, being heretofore two tenements but now and for some years last past converted into one and held as one tenement with the outhouses, hovels, lands and hereditaments thereunto belonging”.
 This states that the property used to be two houses but had been converted into a pub, unfortunately it does not say when.
 A further Indenture dated 16 August 1776 appears to record the sale of the pub by Thomas Vernon to Richard Belcher and states that Vernon “…agreed with the said Richard Belcher for the absolute sale of … in consideration of the sum of two hundred and fifty three pounds of lawful money of Great Britain”.